 Welcome!
 The University of Utah College of Engineering Fellowships Office is designed to help you find, compete for, and win national and international fellowships and scholarships.
 (Note: For information on local / university scholarships, check out the COE scholarships website.)
 Within these pages, you will find a database of opportunities, guidance on how to build a winning application, as well as information on upcoming events and a list of previous winners.
 Note that you can stop by the Office of Fellowships in person and view example winning applications from previous years that students have contributed.

 There are a number of educational, intellectual, and personal reasons to apply for fellowships and scholarships.
 These awards may provide funding for tuition, living expenses, travel, and other items.
-Further, earning such awards help to increase your competitiveness for follow-on fellowships, scholarships, and awards, and will also help your future applications for employment stand out.
+Further, earning such awards helps to increase your competitiveness for follow-on fellowships, scholarships, and awards, and will also help your future applications for employment stand out.

 I encourage you to choose a few fellowships / scholarships of interest, start your applications early, and attend our information sessions held each Fall.
 Also, make sure to obtain strong letters of recommendation, solicit feedback on your essays, and devote a significant amount of time towards rewriting your materials.
 Good luck!!